Crown Coach Corporation: 1980–1991: Decline

 In 1979, the Brockway family sold Crown Coach Corporation to a local truck distributor; this began a sequence of ownership changes.
 Due to slow sales, Crown ended production of the motorcoach version of the Supercoach in 1980, focusing entirely on school buses.
+The same year, the company was renamed Crown Coach International.

+To diversify production beyond its Supercoach school buses, Crown entered into a joint venture with the Hungarian firm Ikarus in 1980 to market its first mass-transit bus.
+The longest and widest bus ever produced by the company, the articulated Crown-Ikarus 286 is 102 inches wide and 60 feet long.
+Under the joint venture, though the bodies were assembled by Ikarus in Hungary and imported to California, to meet "Buy America" requirements, the vehicles underwent final assembly by Crown Coach, including the entire interior and the fitment of the American-sourced powertrain (sourced from the Supercoach).
+In 1986, the partnership ended, with 243 examples produced.

 By 1982, sales of the aging Firecoach had largely collapsed, leading to a temporary hiatus in its production.
 After 34 years of production and with slightly over 1,800 examples produced, the final Firecoach was produced in 1985.

+Early in the 1980s, Crown also began to lose its distributorship sales.
+In 1983, its Prevost agreement ended, with competitors Wayne, Blue Bird, and Thomas establishing their own West Coast sales networks by the same time; the latter two manufacturers also marketed the competitive All American and Saf-T-Liner buses across the United States.

-During 1984, Crown moved its headquarters and production from Los Angeles to Chino, California in San Bernardino County.
-To diversify beyond the Supercoach-based product line, Crown entered into a joint venture with the Hungarian firm Ikarus to produce articulated mass-transit buses.
-At 102 inches wide and 60 feet long, the Crown-Ikarus 286 was the longest and widest bus ever produced by Crown Coach.
-Bodied by Ikarus in Hungary, the transit bus was imported to Crown in California for final assembly, including its interior and American-sourced powertrain (shared with the Supercoach).
-In 1986, the partnership ended, with 243 examples produced.
+During 1984, Crown moved its headquarters and production from Los Angeles to Chino, California in San Bernardino County; though intended to increase production, demand for new Supercoaches did not meet the capability.
 At the end of 1986, Crown Coach entered into receivership; in addition to the closure of production, the Los Angeles factory (which it had owned since 1939) was sold.
 In April 1987, the company was purchased at auction by GE Railcar.
 After a reorganization as Crown Coach, Incorporated, production in Chino restarted in July 1987.